skypjack/entt/README.md

 I did it, of course, but it wasn't much satisfying.
 Actually it wasn't satisfying at all.
 The fastest and nothing more, fairly little indeed.
 When I realized it, I tried hard to keep intact the great performance and to add all the features I want to see in my _ECS_ at the same time.

-Today `EnTT` is finally what I was looking for: still faster than its rivals, a really good API and an amazing set of features.
+Today `EnTT` is finally what I was looking for: still faster than its _rivals_, a really good API and an amazing set of features.

 ### Performance